 The minimum English level requirement is elementary or CEFR A1.
 However if you want to work in Dublin we recommend a minimum level of intermediate or CEFR B1.

-From October there are new conditions you must agree to if you are booking this course.
+There are conditions you must agree to if you are booking this course.
 You will also be required to enter an agreement on arrival about attendance, exams and holiday breaks.
 These are required by INIS (the Irish immigration authorities).
 INIS also require us to make information available to you before you book this course.